 Co-occurring mental health disorders that may be causing alcohol dependency

-Detoxification alone has a success rate of between 20-50%, whereas a full treatment plan has a success rate of 60%, meaning those who are not successful initially may have to complete the process again and have to pay for both sets of treatment [38].
+Detox alone has a success rate of between 20-50%, whereas a full addiction treatment programme has a success rate of 60%, meaning those who are not successful initially may have to complete the process again and have to pay for both sets of treatment [38].

 Medical Detox Is Not Rehab